North Carolina Central University School of Law

-The North Carolina Central University School of Law (also known as NCCU School of Law or NCCU Law) is the law school associated with North Carolina Central University.
+The North Carolina Central University School of Law (also known as NCCU School of Law or NCCU Law) is the law school of North Carolina Central University.
 The school is fully accredited by the American Bar Association (ABA) and the North Carolina State Bar Council, and is a member of the Association of American Law Schools (AALS).
 According to NC Central's official 2018 ABA-required disclosures, 37.9% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.

 Admissions

 The North Carolina Central University School of Law tightened the admission practices by imposing a minimum LSAT score on future applications in response to the American Bar Association's December 2017 query about its admission standards.
-Applicants must score at least 142 on the LSAT to be eligible to proceed with NCCU School of Law admission.
+Applicants must score at least 142 on the LSAT to be eligible for NCCU School of Law admission.

 Academics

 The school offers a full-time day program and a part-time evening program.
 Full-time professors and clinical instructors, including 28 women and 28 minorities, work with a number of adjunct and visiting professors to teach approximately 576 students in both programs.

 The school offers the Juris Doctor as well as two joint degrees—the Juris Doctor/Master of Business Administration (J.D./M.B.A.) and the Juris Doctor/Master of Library Science (J.D./M.L.S.).

 In 2007, the law school launched a Civil Rights and Constitutional Law Concentration for students interested in developing a deeper understanding of civil rights law and history.
 There are four additional certificate programs available: Biotechnology and Pharmaceutical Law, Dispute Resolution, Tax Law, and Justice in the Practice of Law.

 In 2012, the school launched its Maritime Law Summer program with the University of North Carolina at Wilmington.
 The program offers students a unique opportunity to complete coursework in admiralty law and coastal policy from practitioners and experts in both fields.